We offer anytime private Wartime Singapore tours, available by clicking the links below.

-To learn more about how and why the Japanese invaded Singapore during WWII, visit the Kranji War Memorial, the landing beaches, and battlefield sites on Singapore’s north coast.
-The tour also includes a visit to an amazing little treasure of a museum in Pasir Panjang that commemorates the heroic last stand by the Malay Regiment in the last battle for Singapore.
+Learn more about how and why the Japanese invaded Singapore during WWII, visit the Kranji War Memorial, the landing beaches, and battlefield sites on Singapore’s north coast.